-You've probably heard the term Microlearning many times.
-But how can you really implement this method in a course?
-We provide you with practical tips and demonstrate with an example how to make it work!
+You have surely heard the term Microlearning many times.
+But how can you actually implement the method in a course?
+We provide you with practical tips and show you with an example how it works!

 The Ultimate Microlearning Guide for Online Courses

-Launch your own Microlearning course!
-In our new guide, you will learn step by step how to build your own online course in a microlearning style.
-With many helpful tips, tricks, and examples.
+Kickstart your own Microlearning course!
+In our new guide, you'll learn step by step how to create your own online course in the Microlearning style.
+With plenty of helpful tips, tricks, and examples.

-Just a quick reminder: Microlearning refers to learning in small bites.
-The method aims to simplify the learning process by breaking down the content into small learning units.
-This increases the motivation of participants – and consequently their success in learning!
+As a quick reminder: Microlearning describes learning in small chunks.
+The method aims to simplify the learning process by breaking the content into small learning units.
+This increases the motivation of course participants – and consequently also the learning success!

-That's all well and good – you’ve probably heard the definition before.
-But do you know how to use microlearning for the training of your employees?
-Below, we will show you a real example course to illustrate how simple it is to implement microlearning and what you should keep in mind.
+That's all well and good – you have probably heard the definition before.
+But do you know how to use Microlearning for the training of your employees?
+Below, we show you a real example course that demonstrates how easy it is to implement Microlearning and what you should consider.

 Basics: What Makes Good Content for Microlearning?